 The same 3-minimum rule applies with swim shorts, and this one you should definitely stick to.
 Like before, you can play with prints and colour palettes.
 Be as eye-catching as you want with flower, stripe and check designs.
 Flip-flops will be your first choice when looking for beach footwear, but espadrilles might be a better choice on the hot sand, as they protect the tops of your feet as well as the soles.

-In addition to your tailored shorts, you’ll need a pair of trousers for dining in restaurant or visiting historic hotspots and local museums.
-Linen trousers are smart and lightweight, keeping you cool and comfortable when the heat is on.
-Try a short-sleeved shirt for your top half, and invest in a pair of leather boat shoes and matching leather belt to complete your smart-casual look.
+In addition to your tailored shorts, you’ll need a pair of trousers for dining in restaurants or visiting historic hotspots and local museums.
+Trousers cut from a linen-rich fabric are smart and lightweight, keeping you cool and comfortable when the heat is on.
+Try a short-sleeved shirt for your top half, and invest in a pair of leather boat shoes and Pampeano belt to complete your smart-casual look.

 A few more staples

-Stay looking and feeling fresh all the way through your stay by making sure you have enough T-shirts and polo shirts.
+Stay looking and feeling fresh all the way through your stay by making sure you have plenty of T-shirts and polo shirts.
 Bring a fine knit for cool summer nights and a few pairs of socks, in case you get cold feet at night.